 Summary:

-The city of Vassar, Michigan is home to 3 schools, including 1 elementary school, 2 high schools (one of which is an alternative school), and no middle schools.
-The data reveals a complex picture of the Vassar school district, with both high-performing and underperforming schools, significant socioeconomic and racial disparities, and potential challenges with funding and resource allocation.
+The city of Vassar, Michigan is home to 3 schools, including 1 elementary school, 2 high schools (one of which is an alternative high school), and no middle schools.
+The data reveals stark disparities in academic performance between the schools in Vassar Public Schools and the state averages, with the elementary school and high school both struggling in key subjects like math and English Language Arts.

 Thank you for your feedback!